 You’ve decided roll up your sleeves and go on a good, old-fashioned camping trip, eh?

 The first time I went camping, it was freezing cold, the weather was crap, and I’d never camped before.
+It seemed like a good idea at the time, and I knew it was one of the best ways to get cheap accommodation in an expensive country.
 Needless to say, I was vastly unprepared for the experience.
 You could find me on any given night, fidgeting with tent poles and a rain fly in the pouring rain, without any kind of inkling on how it was supposed to be done.
 Soon enough, after looking like fools for several days in a row, my sister and I gave up and splurged on hostels.

 After freezing my ass off for two weeks in the valleys of Iceland, I decided to do some research on the things I should be bringing with me to have a pleasurable camping experience.
 A sleeping mat?!
 Whoa – we’d been sleeping on flimsy yoga mats the whole time.
 A compressible pillow?
 Genius.
 Battery packs?!?!!?!
 Wow…you’ve got me floored with your brilliance.

 When I took my second camping trip to Banff National Park, I felt a bit better about things.
 I knew how to set up the tent quickly, and I packed a sleeping mat and a pillow this time!
 However, we realized quickly that starting a fire was no easy feat, and therefore we ended up eating out for every single meal (expensive) and shivering through the evenings and nights (cold).